brandonmcconnell/diff.email/FUTURE.md

 Once a issue management solution is set up for diff.email (Linear, GitHub, Jira), consider moving these into issues.

+## Version Diff Visualization

+Add the ability to check diffs between versions or groups of versions.
+Use either Monaco Editor or Shiki for this.

 ## Improve sign in / sign up flow

 See https://www.shadcndesign.com/pro-blocks/sign-in for design inspiration.